-All parents and students are reminded that retaliation against anyone whom makes a report of harassment, or participates in a harassment investigation, is illegal and prohibited.
-Anyone who engages in retaliation is subject to discipline, human dignity.
+Created in the image and likeness of God, each child shares a fundamental human dignity.
 A Catholic school provides an environment dedicated to protecting and fostering the development of that dignity.
 The school helps children learn how to exercise their God-given freedom responsibly, with the goal that good choices become good habits, that is, virtues.
 The highest virtue is charity, which God both requires and makes possible.
 "Here is my commandment," says Jesus, "that you love one another as I have loved you."
 As bearers of the divine image, members of the school community deserve care and respect from all.
 Bullying and Retaliation are not to be tolerated.